Turkish State Railways: Ferries

 The Turkish State Railways own and operate two rail train ferries and connects to three others.

-The most famous of these would be the Bosphorus train ferry in İstanbul.
+The most famous of these would be the Bosphorus train ferry in Istanbul.
 This ferry connects Haydarpaşa, on the Asian side, with Sirkeci, on the European side.
 Demiryolu and Demiryolu II are the two ferries that operate on the route and are owned by TCDD.

 By starting the project of Marmaray, TCDD ended the Bosphorus train ferry and announced an alternative ferry for the freight trains passing from Europe to Asia or vice versa: Tekirdağ-Derince Ferry.
 It's a private ferry named Erdemir working as a subcontractor of TCDD.
 Ferry did trials in 2012, and had started regular transportation at the end of 2013.
 Ferry has 5 lines with 800-meter total length.

 The other train ferry owned by TCDD would be the Lake Van ferry, connecting Tatvan and Van via Lake Van, Turkey's largest lake.
 This ferry is a part of the only railway connection between Turkey and Iran, and thereby between Europe and India.
-Van is the name of the ferry that operates on the route and is also fully owned by TCDD.
+Sultan Alparslan and Idris-i Bitlisi are the names of the ferries that operate on the route and are also fully owned by TCDD.